vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

 Attendance is automatically tracked for every breakout.

-You can track the cumulative attendance for any Event by choosing the Show Attendance feature.
+You can track the cumulative attendance for any Event by choosing the Show Attendance feature

 * View attendee
   - Name